 The C preprocessor normally predefines several macros that indicate what type of system and machine is in use.
 They are obviously different on each target supported by GCC.
 This manual, being for all systems and machines, cannot tell you what their names are, but you can use cpp -dM to see them all.
 See Invocation.
-All system-specific predefined macros expand to the constant 1, so you can test them with either `#ifdef' or `#if'.
+All system-specific predefined macros expand to a constant value, so you can test them with either ‘#ifdef’ or ‘#if’.

 The C standard requires that all system-specific macros be part of the

 reserved namespace.
 All names which begin with two underscores,